galenhaggerty/galenhaggerty/README.md

 Here are things about me:

-- 🔭 I’m currently working on my Masters Degree
+- 🎓 I'm currently working on my Masters Degree at Pace University
-- 🌱 I’m currently learning R & Python
+- 🐍 I'm learning R & Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 🌱 I’m passionate about the environment and sustainability
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have seen over 100 Broadway Shows
 -->